ufidon/netpro/labs/lab02/ntpfields.md

   - T3: Time at which the server sent the response.
   - T4: Time at which the response was received by the client.

-  The round-trip delay $ D $ for each hop is:
+  The round-trip delay $D$ for each hop is:
   $
   D = (T4 - T1) - (T3 - T2)
   $